Harold Lloyd: Honors

 In 1927, his was the fourth concrete ceremony at Grauman's Chinese Theatre, preserving his handprints, footprints and autograph, along with the outline of his famed glasses (which were actually a pair of sunglasses with the lenses removed).
 The ceremony took place directly in front of the Hollywood Masonic Temple, which was the meeting place of the Masonic lodge to which he belonged.

 In 1953, Lloyd received an Academy Honorary Award for being a "master comedian and good citizen".
-The second citation was a snub to Chaplin, who at that point had fallen foul of McCarthyism and had his entry visa to the United States revoked.
-Regardless of the political overtones, Lloyd accepted the award in good spirit.

 Lloyd was honored in 1960 for his contribution to motion pictures with a star on the Hollywood Walk of Fame located at 1503 Vine Street.
 In 1994, he was honored with his image on a United States postage stamp designed by caricaturist Al Hirschfeld.

 Lloyd's birthplace in Burchard, Nebraska is maintained as a museum and open by appointment.

+In 2021, an alley where Lloyd shot Safety Last! was renamed Chaplin-Keaton-Lloyd Alley in honor of Lloyd and his contemporaries.